Raúl Fernando Sendic Rodríguez

 Raúl Fernando Sendic Rodríguez (born 29 August 1962) is a Uruguayan politician.
-He was the Vice President of Uruguay from 1 March 2015 to 13 September 2017.
+He was the 16th vice president of Uruguay from 1 March 2015 to 13 September 2017.

 Family background and early life

 Sendic was born in Paysandú, Uruguay in 1962; his family background was strongly politically ideological.
-Sendic's mother was Nilda Rodríguez and his father was Raúl Sendic, the leader of the Tupamaros- National Liberation Movement, an armed Marxist group in Uruguay.
+Sendic's mother was Nilda Rodríguez and his father was Raúl Sendic, the leader of the Tupamaros- National Liberation Movement, an armed group in Uruguay.

 Sendic grew up in Uruguay, visiting his father in prison, then moved to Cuba from 1980 to 1984, and traveled to Switzerland, France, and Brazil before — in a pattern followed by many exiles from the civilian-military administration of 1973 to 1985 — returning to Uruguay and continuing to be closely identified with exiles whose ideas were forged during their political conflicts with the military and subsequent exile.

 Education

 Sendic has declared that he studied medicine at the University of Havana, in Cuba, for five years (1980 to 1984 inclusive) without finishing the degree.
 He has also claimed to have completed a short course on human genetics for future teachers.

 In February 2016, Sendic's educational credentials became the subject of controversy, as his official biographies list him as having a degree in human genetics but no document that supports this claim has appeared.